ayazhankadessova/BusinessWebsite/FAFA/README.md

 1. Scraped the data from the **https://fa-fa.kz/search_load/gruzy-almaty/** with Beautiful Soup in fafa_Almaty.py and wrote it in fafa_Almaty.csv
 2. Cleaned Data in fafa_Almaty.csv
 3. In fafa_Almaty.ipynb: Introduced Data
-4. Did an Exploratory Data Analysis
+4. Did an Exploratory Data Analysis in fafa_Almaty.ipynb
 5. Answered 3 Business Questions through calculations and visualizations with seaborn and matplotlib.pyplot.
 6. Presented Suggestions on a profitable business model